 At Shenton College we value leadership development, that’s why we have programs and practises designed to create and foster this necessary skill.
 Our students are leaders: amongst their peers, in our school, and in the wider community.
-The role and responsibilities of our elected Head Girl and Boy, and the Shenton College Student Council reflect this.
+The role and responsibilities of our elected College Captains, and the Shenton College Student Council reflect this.

 Our Student Council is a formal avenue for student voices in the school’s decision-making processes, and for students to be involved in developing the ethos and direction of the College.
 This representative body feeds students’ opinions and ideas into the school’s everyday discourse, and organises events in addition to a variety of student programs.